Wes Moore: 2022

 In February 2021, Moore announced he was considering a run for governor of Maryland in the 2022 election.
 He launched his campaign on June 7, 2021, emphasizing "work, wages, and wealth" and running on the slogan "leave no one behind".
 His running mate was Aruna Miller, a former state delegate who represented Maryland's 15th district from 2010 to 2019.

 During the primary, Moore was endorsed by House Majority Leader Steny Hoyer, Prince George's County executive Angela Alsobrooks, television host Oprah Winfrey, and former Governor Parris Glendening.
 He also received backing from the Maryland State Education Association and VoteVets.org.

 On April 6, 2022, Moore filed a complaint with the Maryland State Board of Elections against the gubernatorial campaign of John King Jr., accusing "an unidentified party" of anonymously disseminating "false and disparaging information regarding Wes Moore via electronic mail and social media in an orchestrated attempt to disparage Mr. Moore and damage his candidacy."
 The complaint also suggested that King "may be responsible for this smear campaign", which the King campaign denied.
 In April 2024, King's campaign was fined $2,000 after prosecutors connected the email address to an IP address used by Joseph O'Hearn, King's campaign manager.

 Moore won the Democratic primary on July 19, 2022, defeating former Democratic National Committee chairman Tom Perez and Comptroller Peter Franchot with 32.4% of the vote.
 During the general election, Moore twice campaigned with U.S. President Joe Biden.
 He also campaigned on reclaiming "patriotism" from Republicans, highlighting his service in the U.S. Army while also bringing attention to Republican nominee and state delegate Dan Cox's participation in the January 6 United States Capitol attack.
 Moore defeated Cox in the general election, and became Maryland's first black governor and the first veteran to be elected governor since William Donald Schaefer.

 In December 2022, Moore was elected to serve as finance chair of the Democratic Governors Association.

 2026

 On September 9, 2025, Moore announced that he would run for re-election to a second term.
+Moore's campaign faced token opposition in the Democratic primary and remains well funded for the general election.
+In June 2026, ahead of the primary elections, Moore began paying for advertisements to promote former state delegate and 2022 gubernatorial nominee Dan Cox in the Republican primary.
+Moore and Cox won their respective primaries on June 23, 2026.
+During the general election, Moore criticized Cox for supporting legislation during the 2020 legislative session to provide sales tax exemptions for data center equipment and sought to tie Cox to President Donald Trump, who endorsed Cox's gubernatorial campaign in 2022.